welpo/tabi/content/blog/security.md

 The default configuration of the theme gets an A+ score on [Mozilla Observatory](https://observatory.mozilla.org).

 This is accomplished by programatically configuring Content Security Policy (CSP) headers based on a user-defined list of allowed domains in the theme's `config.toml` file.
-Here's the default and recommended setup (you could remove the last lines if you don't want to embed videos):
+Here's the default and recommended setup (you could remove the last directive if you don't want to embed videos):

 ```
 [extra]